Instigator-Sound-Labs/AbletonExpressionMaps/README.md

 # AbletonExpressionMaps
-Export of various XML expression maps to be imported to SWUBs Keyswitch and Expression map for Ableton Live
+Tool to export various XML expression maps from Cubase and Logic Pro X to be imported to SWUBs Keyswitch and Expression map for Ableton Live